 Check your cancellation options

-suggested hotels here;
+suggested hotels here.

-- check train/plane ticket cancellation options.
+- Check train/plane ticket cancellation options.
 Swiss Travel Passes are normally 85% refundable if cancelled before the start date.
 The rest might be covered by your travel insurance.
 If you're not sure you will travel, do not buy your Swiss Travel Pass until 3 business days before your trip.
 Most retailers deliver the pass via e-mail within 30 minutes, or 2 working days in some cases.
 Please find a retailer list here and more on how/where to buy here.
-Please find other train ticket and pass details here;
+Please find other train ticket and pass details here.

 Check your health and travel insurances

-- consider a cancellation insurance, which can help if refunds are not possible through the companies you booked with.
+- Consider a cancellation insurance, which can help if refunds are not possible through the companies you booked with.
 But do read the fine print.
 Cancellation can be done for many reasons, and not all reasons are necessarily covered.
-Epidemic outbreaks often are not;
+Epidemic outbreaks often are not.

 Be sure to check the recommendations provided by tour operators and retailers of travel products.
 They'll also explain about their cancellation policies.

-The 'Clean & Safe' label for Swiss tourism companies
+Watch for the 'Clean & Safe' label for Swiss tourism companies

-- hotels will have rules in place to ensure social distancing and they may need to adjust their catering options.
+- Hotels will have rules in place to ensure social distancing and they may need to adjust their catering options.
 You may want to look for rooms with a kitchenette, allowing you to provide for your own meals.
-Hotel tips can be found here;
+Hotel tips can be found here.

-- apart from hotels, you may look for holiday homes on quieter spots and with a private entrance.
+- Apart from hotels, you may look for holiday homes on quieter spots and with a private entrance.
 They’re mostly available for longer stays of at least one week.
-Find options here;
+Find options here.

-- b&b’s as well as Airbnb’s can be considered too.
+- B&b’s as well as Airbnb’s can be considered too.
 Please read our precautions here.

-Choosing regions and base towns
+Choose the right regions and base towns

-Choosing activities and book tours under favorable conditions
+Choose activities and book tours under favorable conditions

 Are you traveling on a budget?
 Find our tips to save money here.

-Make sure you plan or adjust trips based on recent information:
+Make sure you plan or adjust trips based on recent information.

-- check this forum thread for up-to-date information;
+- Check this forum thread for up-to-date information.

-- consult local/national news while there, for example through the SwissInfo website or app;
+- Consult local/national news while there, for example through the SwissInfo website or app.

-- you can install the Alertswiss app to get notified in case of emergencies;
+- You can install the Alertswiss app to get notified in case of emergencies.

-- you can install the official SwissCovid tracing app issued by the Federal Office of Public Health (FOPH);
+- You can install the official SwissCovid tracing app issued by the Federal Office of Public Health (FOPH).

-- find more apps, websites and phone numbers here.
+- Find more apps, websites and phone numbers here.